beothorn/webGrude/README.md

 - webGrude.elements.Link<>  : A Link must be loaded from a tag containing a href attribute.
 Link has a method visit, which loads and returns an instance of the declared generic type.
 - org.jsoup.nodes.Element : See http://jsoup.org/apidocs/org/jsoup/nodes/Element.html

-  If a value can't an WrongTypeForField is thrown.
+  If a value can't be casted an WrongTypeForField is thrown.
 This can be usefull when writing automated test that expects a certain value on a generated page.

 Maven dependency
 =========